-Counterparts.
-This Agreement may be executed in one or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.
+17. Counterparts.
+This Agreement may be executed electronically, including via the CentralNic Console, and in one or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.

-Entire Agreement.
+18. Entire Agreement.
 This Agreement including documents incorporated by reference constitutes the entire agreement of the parties hereto pertaining to the accreditation of Registrar and supersedes all prior agreements, understandings, negotiations and discussions, whether oral or written, between the parties on that subject.
-It is expressly agreed by the parties that this Agreement shall not supersede the terms of the Registrar's registrar agreement with CentralNic (or the CentralNic Master Registrar Access Agreement).
+It is expressly agreed by the parties that this Agreement shall not supersede the terms of the Registrar's CentralNic Registrar Agreement.

-Construction; Severability.
+19. Construction; Severability.
 The Parties agree that any rule of construction to the effect that ambiguities are to be resolved against the drafting Party shall not be applied in the construction or interpretation of this Agreement.
 Unless otherwise stated in this Agreement, references to a number of days shall mean consecutive calendar days.
 In the event that any clause or portion thereof in this Agreement is for any reason held to be invalid, illegal or unenforceable, the same shall not affect any other portion of this Agreement, as it is the intent of the Parties that this Agreement shall be construed in such fashion as to maintain its existence, validity and enforceability to the greatest extent possible.
 In any such event, this Agreement shall be construed as if such clause or portion thereof had never been contained in this Agreement, and there shall be deemed substituted there for such provision as will most nearly carry out the intent of the parties as expressed in this Agreement to the fullest extent permitted by applicable law.

-Representation and Warranty.
-Registrar and RO each represents and warrants that: (i) it is a corporation, limited liability company, partnership or other form of entity, as applicable, duly incorporated, organized or formed, and validly existing and in good standing under the laws of its jurisdiction of incorporation, organization or formation, (ii) it has all requisite corporate power and authority to execute, deliver and perform its obligations under this Agreement, (iii) the execution, performance and delivery of this Agreement has been duly authorized, and (iv) no further approval, authorization or consent of any governmental or regulatory authority is required to be obtained or made by either Party in order for it to enter into and perform its obligations under this Agreement subject to section 2.1 above as regards RO.
+20. Representations and WarrantIES.
+Registrar and RO each represent and warrant to the other that: (a) it is a corporation, limited liability company, partnership or other form of entity, as applicable, duly incorporated, organized or formed, and validly existing and in good standing under the laws of its jurisdiction of incorporation, organization or formation, (b) it has all requisite corporate power and authority to execute, deliver and perform its obligations under this Agreement, (c) the execution, performance and delivery of this Agreement has been duly authorized, and (d) no further approval, authorization or consent of any governmental or regulatory authority is required to be obtained or made by either Party in order for it to enter into and perform its obligations under this Agreement.

-Assignments
+21. Assignment.

+21.1.
 Assignment to Successor Registry Operator.
-In the event the Registry Operator's Registry Agreement is terminated or expires without entry by Registry Operator and ICANN of a subsequent registry agreement, Registry Operator's rights under this Agreement may be assigned to a company with a subsequent registry agreement covering the Registry TLD upon ICANN's giving Registrar written notice within sixty (60) days of the termination or expiration, provided that the subsequent registry operator assumes the duties of Registry Operator under this Agreement.
+In the event RO's Registry Agreement is terminated or expires without entry by Registry Operator and ICANN of a subsequent registry agreement, Registry Operator's rights under this Agreement may be assigned to a company with a subsequent registry agreement covering the TLD(s) upon ICANN's giving Registrar written notice within sixty (60) days of the termination or expiration; provided that the subsequent registry operator assumes the duties of Registry Operator under this Agreement.

+21.2.
 Assignment in Connection with Assignment of Agreement with ICANN.
-In the event that Registry Operator's Registry Agreement with ICANN for the TLD is validly assigned, Registry Operator's rights under this Agreement shall be automatically assigned to the assignee of the Registry Agreement, provided that the assignee assumes the duties of Registry Operator under this Agreement.
-In the event that Registrar's accreditation agreement with ICANN for the TLD is validly assigned, Registry Operator's rights under this Agreement shall be automatically assigned to the assignee of the accreditation agreement, provided that the subsequent registry operator assumes the duties of Registry Operator under this Agreement.
+In the event that RO’s Registry Agreement with ICANN for the TLD(s) is validly assigned, Registry Operator's rights under this Agreement shall be automatically assigned to the assignee of the Registry Agreement; provided that the assignee assumes the duties of Registry Operator under this Agreement.
+In the event that Registrar's accreditation agreement with ICANN for the TLD(s) is validly assigned, Registry Operator's rights under this Agreement shall be automatically assigned to the assignee of the accreditation agreement; provided that the subsequent registry operator assumes the duties of Registry Operator under this Agreement.